cosmos/cosmos-sdk/docs/architecture/adr-template.md

 ## Further Discussions

-If the ADR is the DRAFT or PROPOSED stage, this section should contain issues to be solved in future iterations (usually referencing comments from the PR discussion).
+While an ADR is the DRAFT or PROPOSED stage, this section should contain a summary of issues to be solved in future iterations (usually referencing comments from a pull-request discussion).
-Later, this section can optionally list ideas or improvements we the author or reviewers found during the analysis of this ADR.
+Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.

 ## Test Cases [optional]